rgambord/c99-doc/doc/sections/7/4/1/index.rst

 .. _9899_7.4.1p1:

+.. container:: snum

+   :ref:`1 <9899_7.4.1p1>`

-:ref:`1 <9899_7.4.1p1>` The functions in this subclause return nonzero (true) if and only if the value of the argument c conforms to that in the description of the function.
+The functions in this subclause return nonzero (true) if and only if the value of the argument c conforms to that in the description of the function.